| Romans 9:18-21 states: "Therefore hath he mercy

 of time.
 The election of God must be viewed as an eternal

+act which took place before the world began.
 The love of God for His elect is a love that is as

 eternal as He is.
 Jeremiah 31:3 says: "...Yea, I